RedhawkSDR/redhawksdr.github.io/content/manual/logging/logging-within-a-resource.md

 weight: 40
 ---

 Every resource capable of hosting custom logging (component, device, service) includes the class member `_baseLog`.
 The `_baseLog` member is a logger instance that has the same logging name as the resource instance.
 For example, the first instance of `comp` in a waveform is `comp_1`.
-For all practical purposes, `_baseLog` is the resource's "root" logger, even though there is a log4j root logger as well whose name is the empty string and is also the parent for the named logger.
+For logging within a REDHAWK resource, `_baseLog` is the resource's "root" logger.
+The log4j root logger still exits and is the parent for the resource's "root" logger.
+The log4j root logger is referred to as the empty string.

 Each logger object has a member function, `getChildLogger()`, that takes 1 required argument and a second optional argument.
 The first argument is the name for the child logger and the second argument is an optional namespace for this logger.
 If `_baseLog` belongs to component `comp_1`, calling `getChildLogger()` with the first argument set to `mylog` and no second argument, the logger name `comp_1.user.mylog` is created.
 Calling `getChildLogger()` with the first argument set to `mylog` and the second argument set to `some.namespace` creates the logger name `comp_1.some.namespace.mylog`.